fitnr/svgis/docs/cli.rst

     Options:
       -j, --crs KEYWORD  Specify a map projection.
-Accepts either an EPSG code epsg:4456), a proj4 string, a file containing a proj4, "utm" (use local UTM), "file" (use existing), "local" (generate a local projection).
+Accepts either an EPSG code (e.g. epsg:4456), a proj4 string, a file containing a proj4 string, "utm" (use local UTM), "file" (use existing), "local" (generate a local projection)
-      -h, --help     Show this message and exit.
+      --latlon           Print bounds in latitude, longitude order -h, --help         Show this message and exit.